-Perhaps the economy really is unstable at the zero bound as in Old Keynesian/monetarist models, but the dynamics are much slower than we previously thought.
+Perhaps the economy really is unstable as in old-Keynesian/monetarist models, but the dynamics are much slower than we previously thought.
 If so, the deflation spiral is still waiting to break out any day, even in Japan.
 Likewise, perhaps the "long-run stability" of velocity, even at low interest differentials, is much longer-run than previously thought.
 If so, velocity will recover and inflation will finally break out.

 Perhaps.
 But perhaps not.
-First, this speculation is ex post rationalization.
-The broad consensus of people using Old Keynesian policy models was and remained throughout that a deflation spiral was a danger.
+First, this speculation is ex-post rationalization.
+The broad consensus of people using old-Keynesian policy models was and remained throughout that a deflation spiral was a danger.
 Many monetarists did clearly expect quantitative easing to lead to inflation.

 This observation is praise, not criticism.
 The models clearly made those predictions.
-People should be commended for offering the advice that their models present.
+People should commended for offering the advice that their models present.
 The models were also broadly consistent with prior data.
 But now the telling experiment has been run, and the models failed.
 We all understand the dangers of patching a model every time it fails.

-Second, patches such as very "sticky" wages are not yet fully worked out and compared more broadly with macroeconomic or microeconomic data.
+Second, patches such as very "sticky" wages are not yet fully worked out, and compared more broadly with macroeconomic or microeconomic data.
 Job churn is a problem for decade-long stickiness.
-That detailed elaboration is especially missing for Old Keynesian models that dominate policy thinking, but have vanished from academic journals.
+That is especially so for old-Keynesian models that dominate policy thinking but have vanished from academic journals.

-Occam suggests, perhaps not: perhaps the economy is stable at the zero bound, and by implication an interest rate peg.
+Occam suggests, perhaps not: perhaps the economy is stable at an interest rate peg.

-C. Sunspot Volatility?
+5.3 Sunspot volatility?

-Perhaps the New Keynesian prediction of higher inflation volatility under passive policy can be patched.
+Perhaps the new-Keynesian prediction of higher inflation volatility under passive policy can be patched.
 The next few subsections take up this issue.

-Sunspots being ephemeral, "there weren't any sunspot shocks" is an irrefutable ex post explanation of quiet.
+Sunspots being ephemeral, "there weren't any sunspot shocks" is an irrefutable ex-post explanation of quiet.
+And the solution with $\phi < 1$ is not the same as the solution with $\phi > 1$ and added δ_t sunspots, so "sunspots were small" could work as well.

-However, this approach requires a bonfire of previous writing.
-The New Keynesian literature clearly warned that passive $\phi < 1$ monetary policy causes inflation volatility.
-That proposition is one of the model's central empirical successes, explaining the greater volatility of the 1970s versus the 1980s.
+However, this approach involves a bonfire of previous writing.
+The new-Keynesian literature clearly warns that passive $\phi < 1$ monetary policy causes inflation volatility.
+That proposition is one of the model's central empirical successes, explaining the greater volatility of the 1970s vs. the 1980s.
 If we throw out the prediction of higher volatility under passive policy in the 2010s, we are hard pressed not also to throw out that central success.

-For example, Clarida, Gal, and Gertler (2000, p.
-149), who found $\phi < 1$ in the 1970s and $\phi > 1$ in the 1980s, attribute the reduction of inflation volatility to that fact, writing the pre-Volcker [$\phi < 1$] rule leaves open the possibility of bursts of inflation and output that result from self-fulfilling changes in expectations. . . .On the other hand, self-fulfilling fluctuations cannot occur under the estimated rule for the Volcker-Greenspan [$\phi > 1$] era since, within this regime, the Federal Reserve adjusts interest rates sufficiently to stabilize any changes in expected inflation.
+For example, Clarida, Galí, and Gertler (2000), who found $\phi < 1$ in the 1970s, $\phi > 1$ in the 1980s, attribute the reduction of inflation volatility to that fact, writing (p.
+149)

+...the pre-Volcker $[\phi < 1]$ rule leaves open the possibility of bursts of inflation and output that result from self-fulfilling changes in expectations. ...
+On the other hand, self-fulfilling fluctuations cannot occur under the estimated rule for the Volcker-Greenspan $[\phi > 1]$ era since, within this regime, the Federal Reserve adjusts interest rates sufficiently to stabilize any changes in expected inflation.

-Again, they write
+Again on p.
+177, they write

-the pre-Volcker rule may have contained the seeds of macroeconomic instability that seemed to characterize the late sixties and seventies.
+... the pre-Volcker rule may have contained the seeds of macroeconomic instability that seemed to characterize the late sixties and seventies.
 In particular, in the context of a calibrated sticky price model, the pre-Volcker rule leaves open the possibility of bursts of inflation and output that result from self-fulfilling changes in expectations.
-(Clarida, Gal, and Gertler 2000, 177)

-Benhabib, Schmitt-Grohé, and Uribe (2001, 167) likewise write
+Benhabib, Schmitt-Grohé, and Uribe (2001) likewise write (p.
+167)

-Perhaps the best-known result in this literature is that if fiscal solvency is preserved under all circumstances, [i.e., passive fiscal policy] . . . a passive monetary policy, that is, a policy that underreacts to inflation by raising the nominal interest rate by less than the observed increase in inflation, destabilizes the economy by giving rise to expectations-driven fluctuations.
+Perhaps the best-known result in this literature is that if fiscal solvency is preserved under all circumstances, [i.e. passive fiscal policy] ... a passive monetary policy, that is, a policy that underreacts to inflation by raising the nominal interest rate by less than the observed increase in inflation, destabilizes the economy by giving rise to expectations-driven fluctuations.